SpongePowered/SpongeDocs/source/plugin/event/listeners.rst

     MyPlugin plugin = ...
     Sponge.getEventManager().unregisterPluginListeners(plugin);

+.. _about_listener:

 About @Listener
 ~~~~~~~~~~~~~~~~

 The ``@Listener`` annotation has a few configurable fields:

-* ``order`` is the order in which the event listener is to be run.
-See the ``org.spongepowered.api.event.Order`` enum
+* ``order`` is the priority in which the event listener is to be run.
+See the ``org.spongepowered.api.event.Order``
-  in Sponge to see the available options.
+  enum in the SpongeAPI to see the available options.
+* ``beforeModifications`` specifies if the event listener should be called before other server mods, such as Forge
+  mods.
+By default, this is set to false.

 By default, ``@Listener`` is configured so that your event listener will *not* be called if the event in question is
 cancellable and has been cancelled (such as by another plugin).